Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/lab2-2.md

     > **Note**: Navigate back to VS code, from the Terminal select Node terminal, press Ctrl + C to stop the recommendation service ui page.

+1. Now, click on Next from the lower right corner to move on to the next page.

 ## Summary